 Harlan Ellison was an American author with a genius streak and a habit of telling people things they didn’t want to hear.
 Best known for his science fiction short stories, he had an inventive mind and refused to limit himself: he also dabbled in the genres of horror, mystery, crime, and literary criticism, in such varied forms as books, novellas, screenplays, and essays.
 Some of his most well-loved works include A Boy and His Dog, the Star Trek episode "The City on the Edge of Forever," and the short story “I Have No Mouth, and I Must Scream.”
-The writer was famed for the feisty attitude he maintained until his death in June 2018.
+The writer was famed for the feisty attitude he maintained until his death on June 27th, 2018.
 Read on for eight Harlan Ellison quotes that will amuse and inspire you with their unapologetic honesty.

 “The two most common elements in the universe are Hydrogen and stupidity.”